cloudbees/cs-onboarding/README.md

 ## How to add more content

-1.Take a look at cs-onboarding/content/support as an example and explore to see how to add files.
-Main configuration file for the page is in cs-onboarding/config.toml
+1. Take a look at cs-onboarding/content/support as an example and explore to see how to add files.The articles (.md files) follow the directory structure.
+The main configuration file for the page is in cs-onboarding/config.toml

 2. Create a new branch.